 Sleep Eat Love – This hostel is a great option for both budget and solo travellers alike.
 It is centrally located near all of Liverpool’s best attractions, there are both dorm and private rooms available, clean facilities, and common areas to make meeting other travellers easy.
 Click here to check their availability

 The Dolby Hotel – A mid-range hotel overlooking the Mersey, this is a great option for a place to stay in Liverpool.
 Centrally located within easy walking distance of some of the city’s best attractions, there are a range of clean and comfortable rooms available and there is also a hearty breakfast included in the room rate.
 Click here to check their availability

 Titanic Hotel Liverpool – This high-end hotel is a fantastic choice if your budget allows for it.
 Located close to all of Liverpool’s main attractions and sites, this hotel has numerous amenities including an on-site spa and fitness centre, and a restaurant.
 There are a range of rooms available.
 Click here to check their availability

-Airbnb – Airbnb is a great option if you would rather stay in a private apartment or even in a room in a local’s home – like this comfortable double room in the centre of the city.
-There are a range properties available on the platform – click here to browse the best Airbnbs in Liverpool.
+Private Rental – A private rental is is a great option if you would rather stay in a private apartment – like this comfortable flat in the centre of the city.
+There are a range of properties available in Liverpool – click here to browse the best private rentals in Liverpool.